norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/jobs/index.md

 accept if you wish or leave us.
 Becoming a full member of NBRC requires becoming a director of NBRC, is a permanent role and involves having equal rights and responsibilities within the organisation as all other members.

+We hope our new recruit will be able to start in the week commencing August 3rd 2015.

-Applications should be sent to:
+__Applications should be sent to:__

 __Norwich Bicycle Repair Co-operative Ltd
 74 Irstead Rd